jbouzekri/awsome-paa/README.md

 Examples
 --------

-* ItemSearch Queries : find products on Amazon
+* ItemSearch Queries : The ItemSearch operation returns items that satisfy the search criteria, including one or more search indices.
     * [Searching by Keyword](doc/ItemSearch/searching_by_keyword.md)
     * [Searching by Title](doc/ItemSearch/searching_by_title.md)
     * [Searching by Manufacturer](doc/ItemSearch/searching_by_manufacturer.md)